- Introduction

 These lenders will charge slightly higher fees than A lenders, averaging between 1–2% of the overall cost of the loan.
 Interest rates attached to these mortgage loans average between 4% and 6%.

-C Lenders or Private Lenders
+C Lenders or private lenders

 • Private mortgage lenders that take the form of either individual private lenders, Mortgage Investment Corporations (MICSs) and private mortgage syndicates.

-• Help to provide borrowers with different types of mortgage loans on typically a short term basis (usually 6 months to 2 years).
+• Help to provide borrowers with different types of mortgage loans on a typically short-term basis (usually 6 months to 2 years).

 • Provide mortgage solutions to borrowers who may have difficulty proving yearly salary and may have poor credit.